If you applied to register your trademark, you may receive a notice in your e-mail inbox that looks like this:

 With the right evidence and legal theory, an Office Action response to a likelihood of confusion refusals can convince the government attorney to withdraw his or her objections and allow your application to proceed.
 However, the best argument is not a one-size-fits-all approach – an effective argument will take into consideration many different factors to come up with a tailored approach for the individual applicant.

 Finally, it is always our suggestion to engage legal counsel before responding to a trademark Office Action.
 This is because anything you submit to the USPTO (via a formal response or via e-mail) becomes part of the official record of your trademark and will live in the USPTO’s publicly available files forever.
 If you submit something in writing to the USPTO that is legally or factually inaccurate it could affect your ability not only to register your trademark but to police your trademark against others in the future.
 Our firm is happy to provide a complimentary consultation on your Office Action to see if we can help.
-Please simply complete our CONTACT FORM on this Web site and an attorney will be in touch to discuss your matter.
+Please simply complete our contact form and an attorney will be in touch to discuss your matter.